Updated: June 28, 2026 • Reviewed by the North York Guide food desk

 What ramen shops are near Yonge and Sheppard?

-Kajiken (4850 Yonge St) and Konjiki Ramen (5051 Yonge St) are within walking distance of Sheppard-Yonge station.
-Kinton Ramen (5165 Yonge St), Ramen Isshin (5193 Yonge St), and Ajisen Ramen (5229 Yonge St) are a short walk further north.
+Kajiken (4850 Yonge St), Omni Noodle Palace (4841 Yonge St, Yonge Sheppard Centre) and Konjiki Ramen (5051 Yonge St) are within walking distance of Sheppard-Yonge station.
+Kinton Ramen (5165 Yonge St) and Ajisen Ramen (5229 Yonge St) are a short walk further north.

 Is there a ramen crawl route in North York?

-Yes — the Yonge Street "Ramen Row" crawl runs from Kajiken (4850 Yonge) to Ramen Isshin (5193 Yonge), with Konjiki Ramen in between.
+Yes — the Yonge Street "Ramen Row" crawl runs from Kajiken (4850 Yonge) to Konjiki Ramen (5051 Yonge), then north to Ajisen Ramen (5229 Yonge).
 All three are walkable along Yonge Street.
 Allow 3–4 hours.

 What is aburasoba and where can I get it in North York?